Trump World Tower: Architecture

 Trump World Tower has 376 units.
-Designed by the architect Costas Kondylis, the building is 861 ft high and has 72 constructed floors (but lists 90 stories on elevator panels) with curtain wall facades of dark, bronze-tinted glass.
+Designed by the architect Costas Kondylis, the building is 861 ft high, but New York City Department of Buildings records give a separate figure of 843 ft.
+It has 72 constructed floors; the top floor is labeled 90, since Trump calculated the floor numbers by declaring the building to be 900 ft high and then dividing that figure by 10.
+The curtain wall facades of dark, bronze-tinted glass.
 The tower is rectangular in plan, measuring 77 by 144 ft with a slenderness ratio of 11:1.
 The resulting large windows allow for extensive views of the East River and Midtown Manhattan.
 The building is constructed with concrete to increase its wind resistance.

 History

 In 1961, the 18-story United Engineering Center was built on the site.
 The Center was demolished to make way for the Trump World Tower.
 In 1997, Donald Trump and his partners, including the Daewoo Corp., a South Korean chaebol, signed a deal to purchase the site from the United Engineering Trustees for $52 million.
-Trump also acquired unused air rights from at least seven adjacent low-rise properties, specifically two brownstones, the Catholic Holy Family Church and the Japan Society.
+Trump also acquired unused air rights from at least seven adjacent low-rise properties, specifically two brownstones, the Church of the Holy Family and the Japan Society.
 Demolition began in October 1998.